BrainAnnex/intergraph/README.md

 # intergraph
-Thin, standardized low-level python interface to various graph databases.
+Thin, standardized, low-level python interface to various graph databases.

+This is a mono-repository for multiple variants of this library,
+currently available for Neo4j version 4 and version 5.
+In principle, it could be ported to other graph databases, such as MemGraph or AWS Neptune.

 A spinoff of the NeoAccess library.